-Polish Constitution ensures to all persons:
+The Polish Constitution ensures to all persons:

 - "freedom to express opinions" (Art.
 54)

 - "freedom of peaceful assembly" (Art.
 57)

-- "freedom of association" $(Art.
-58)^1$
+- "freedom of association" (Art.
+58)3

-Poland has not ratified and, according to the latest ECRI report, is not planning to sign the European Convention on the Participation of Foreigners in Public Life at Local Level.
-The 2010 ECRI report on Poland reiterates earlier Council of Europe's recommendations for the country to ratify the Convention, which in Article 6 stipulates that each Party "grant every foreign resident the right to vote and to stand for election in local authority elections".2 The ECRI report states that the Polish government admit that "they have already granted all European Union citizens the right to vote and stand in local elections and are not prepared to go beyond that."3
+Poland has not ratified and, according to the latest ECRI report, is not planning to sign the European Convention on the Participation of Foreigners in Public Life at Local Level of 5 February 1992.
+Article 6 of the Convention "grants to every foreign resident" legally residing for at least 5 years in the country "the right to vote and to stand for election in local authority elections."
+Moreover, the Convention obliges national authorities to remove all legal or other barriers to setting up consultative bodies which would allow "the discussion and formulation of the opinions, wishes and concerns of foreign residents on matters which particularly affect them in relation to local public life" (Article 5).4 The 2010 ECRI report on Poland reiterates earlier recommendations by the Council of Europe for the country to ratify the Convention.
+It is worth noting in this context that all Scandinavian states and two of Poland's neighbours (Czech Republic and Lithuania) have either signed or ratified the Convention.
+5 The ECRI report states that the Polish government admitted that "they have already granted all European Union citizens the right to vote and stand in local elections and are not prepared to go beyond that."6